TheCircleDining/TheCircleDining/README.txt

-This is the landing page for cantrip.games, all rights reserved.
+This is the landing page for thecircledining.com, all rights reserved.

 Credits: